 |IMBA Great Lakes Regional Director||

-Based out of Yellow Springs, Ohio, our Great Lakes Region Director Andy Williamson works to support land managers in the expansion and preservation of sustainable natural surface trails as well as growing and developing local sustainable organizations to ensure they are around for generations to come.
+Based out of Indianapolis, IN, our Great Lakes Region Director Andy Williamson works to support land managers in the expansion and preservation of sustainable natural surface trails as well as growing and developing local sustainable organizations to ensure they are around for generations to come.
 With an educational and professional background in natural resource management and outdoor recreation, Andy enjoys all things outdoors including cycling, backpacking, and fly-fishing.

 |HMBA Executive Director and Great Lakes Associate Regional Director||